-Promoting FSC to government
+Promoting FSC and the National Standard to government

-This month FSC Australia CEO Sara Gipton met with ten Government, opposition, and crossbench members of parliament in Canberra, to discuss the significance of the FSC Australian National Standard to the nations forestry industry.
+This month FSC Australia CEO Sara Gipton met with twelve Government, opposition, and crossbench members of parliament in Canberra, to discuss the significance of the FSC Australian National Standard to the nations forestry industry.

 The series of meetings took place during Parliament's final sitting week of the year.
 Sara discussed the opportunities that the launch of the National Standard provides, including,